 About Epsom Downs Racecourse

-The Epsom Downs Racecourse was the site of one of the most iconic moment in the women’s rights movement.
-On 4 June 1913, on the day of the Epsom Derby race, militant suffragette Emily Davison jumped out in front of the King’s horse at the Epsom Downs Racecourse and was trampled.
-She died four days later.
+The Epsom Derby was first run in June 1780 and is today the richest and most prestigious of the British Classics races.
+On 4 June 1913, the Epsom Derby saw tragedy when militant suffragette Emily Davison jumped in front of the King George V’s horse and was knocked down.
+She died four days later of her injuries.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.